Pitcairn Institute of Veterinary Homeopathy Annual Meeting

 We are thrilled to invite you “back home to the ranch” for the PIVH Annual Meeting in Veterinary Homeopathy.
 Once again we host this wonderful event at our favorite venue, charming Saguaro Lake Ranch, just 45 minutes from the Phoenix airport, but a million miles from city life.

-We meet the first three days, Thursday to Saturday, February 22 to 24, from 9 am to 5:30 or 6 with a long lunch break for relaxing, swimming, hiking, or studying.
-Sunday, the 25th, is a half day, ending about noon.
+We meet the four days, Thursday to Saturday, February 27 to March 2, from 9 am to 5:30 or 6 with a long lunch break for relaxing, swimming, hiking, or studying.
+Sunday, March 2 is a half day, ending about noon.

-In addition, on Wednesday, February 21, we will again offer the popular Optional Day for discussion and dialogue, most likely outdoors.
+In addition, on Wednesday, February 26, we will again offer the popular Optional Day for discussion and dialogue, most likely outdoors.
+We will have a topic to suggest for starting the discussion.

 Saguaro Lake Ranch offers a complete Western getaway, with lodging, meals, and meeting space, as well as hiking, swimming, horse riding, kayaking, incredible mountain views, and even the opportunity to see wild horses nearby.
 Sharing meals and evening campfires under the stars brings us closer and has created a real sense of family with homeopathic colleagues.
 That’s why we have come here for 20-plus years.